 Operation Safe Streets was supposed to return control of the streets by preventing any open-air drug markets.
 The police identified more than 200 “drug corners” and the plan was to “disrupt, dissuade, and deter” the drug trade by committing an unrelenting presence of police officers on the corners – which some have derisively call “scarecrow policing.”
 There have been inroads, but, as the detective noted, the drug trade is a deeply entrenched criminal enterprise.
 Drugs bring on other crimes as well, such as burglary, prostitution, theft and shoplifting.
 Drug wars and violent drug-induced altercations greatly contribute to the city’s high homicide rate.

-I asked Detective Tartaglia (seen in Bermuda on vacation in the below photo) if his daily tours through the badlands depressed him, and he replied that it was good in one way, as it made him appreciate what he had at home.
+I asked Detective Tartaglia (seen in the below photo) if his daily tours through the badlands depressed him, and he replied that it was good in one way, as it made him appreciate what he had at home.
 But on the other hand, it was bad, as he saw so many awful things.

 “Even in the Badlands, there are many decent people who try to live right,” Tartaglia explained.
 “I feel sorry for the decent people.
 It’s the crumbs here who make life bad.”